-If an active shooter situation occurs, employees must decide between three options: evacuate, shelter in place (lockdown), or attempt to subdue the gunman.
-More information on these options is outlined below.
+If an active threat situation presents itself, employees must decide between three options: evacuate (RUN), shelter in place (HIDE), or attempt to subdue the suspect (FIGHT).
 Any faculty member who does not have the ability to lock their classroom can request a key from the maintenance department by calling extension 5284.

-The video “Shots Fired on Campus” is an excellent resource.
-It provides in depth information for students and employees about what to do in the event of an active shooter on campus, and all employees are encouraged to watch it.
-Faculty members are encouraged to show it to their students.
-Any employee who would like to have someone come to their work area or classroom for further discussion can call Jeff Branson at extension 5433.
+Lake Land College has produced its own public safety video to assist in taking personal protective actions during emergency situations.
+It provides information for students and employees about what to do in the event of a human made or natural disaster.
+All faculty, staff and students are strongly encouraged to view it here.
+Faculty members are also encouraged to show it to their students at the beginning of each term.
+Any employee who would like to have someone come to their work area or classroom for further discussion can call Chief Jeff Branson at extension 5433.

-While the likelihood of a shooter on campus is remote, it is best to be prepared for any situation.
-Active shooter situations are unpredictable, evolve quickly, and are often over in 10 to 15 minutes.
-Before law enforcement arrives on the scene, individuals must be prepared both mentally and physically to deal with an active shooter situation.
+While the likelihood of an active threat on campus is remote, it is best to be prepared for any situation.
+Active threat situations are unpredictable, evolve quickly, and are generally over in 10 to 15 minutes.
+Before law enforcement arrives on the scene, individuals must be prepared both mentally and physically to deal with an active threat situation.

 Quickly determine the most reasonable way to protect your own life.
 Students are encouraged to follow the lead of instructors during critical incidents prior to the arrival of law enforcement.